ParmarManthanrajsinh/2D-GameEngine/Distribution/README.md

 # Distribution Files

-This folder contains all the files needed for creating distribution packages of the 2D Game Engine.
+This folder contains all the files needed for creating distribution packages of the RayWaves Game Engine.

 ## Files